MrHuhao/ARESNetwork/README.md

 ## Credits

-AFNetworking was originally created by [Scott Raymond](https://github.com/sco/) and [Mattt Thompson](https://github.com/mattt/) in the development of [Gowalla for iPhone](http://en.wikipedia.org/wiki/Gowalla).
+ARESNetworking was originally created by [Scott Raymond](https://github.com/sco/) and [Mattt Thompson](https://github.com/mattt/) in the development of [Gowalla for iPhone](http://en.wikipedia.org/wiki/Gowalla).

-AFNetworking's logo was designed by [Alan Defibaugh](http://www.alandefibaugh.com/).
+ARESNetworking's logo was designed by [Alan Defibaugh](http://www.alandefibaugh.com/).

-And most of all, thanks to AFNetworking's [growing list of contributors](https://github.com/AFNetworking/AFNetworking/contributors).
+And most of all, thanks to ARESNetworking's [growing list of contributors](https://github.com/ARESNetworking/ARESNetworking/contributors).

 ## Contact

-Follow AFNetworking on Twitter ([@AFNetworking](https://twitter.com/AFNetworking))
+Follow ARESNetworking on Twitter ([@ARESNetworking](https://twitter.com/ARESNetworking))

 ### Maintainers